CTAPP reporting: common issues

 Many licensees have questions about how to respond to the questions regarding IOLTA and non-IOLTA accounts:

-• If you don't maintain either type of account and such account is not maintained on your behalf, you should go back and answer “No” to the initial screening question.
+• If you don't maintain either type of account and such account is not maintained on your behalf, you should go back and answer “No” to the initial Screening Question.

 Disassociate a Client Trust Account